Where: Þingeyjarsveit, north–east Iceland.

 When I was a kid such places were scarce and exotic, something I only experienced on summer vacations in places that felt far away from home.
 What stuck with me was the scent.
 I remember liking it then—back then it had a bit of magic to it, the kind of magic you know is only going to last for a short while, even only a few hours and then it would be gone, gone to be longed for.
 Over the years I grew to liking it more and more, as if it was representing an oasis in the desert, or something equally precious.

 It is not uncommon for the woods of Iceland to end a bit like an 80’s pop song, to fade out until there’s nothing left of it.
-So did this one, only to be replaced by a very different kind of landscape that—in spite of no longer smelling like a distant childhood memory—did nothing to disappoint the senses, on the contrary.
+So did this one, only to be replaced by a very different kind of landscape that—in spite of no longer smelling like a distant childhood memory—did nothing to disappoint the senses.
+Quite the contrary.

 Some Kodak moments below..